 R Unfortunately we are unable to give details of the projects as they are still being discussed before they are developed.
 The projects are designed to promote growth in areas important to the economy such as tourism and to address important issues faced by our communities.

 Q What return on investment is being sought by government?

 R There is no fixed target.
 Each project will have a different return on investment depending on factors like the level of investment required.
 It is likely to be more important that the projects are in line with policy.

 Q What is the timescale for getting a deal?

 R We are working to achieve a deal as soon as possible.
-We are aiming for the end of the year to reach a deal in principle commitment (Heads of Terms).
+We are aiming for the summer of 2018 to reach a deal in principle commitment (Heads of Terms).

 Q What threats might impede progress on the deal?